mariusavram123/cisco-notes/ENCOR/STP-spanning-tree-protocol.md

 		- If a switch loses contact with the BPDU's source, it assumes it assumes the BPDU information is still valid for the duration of Max Age timer

+		- The Max Age timer of the root bridge will be used by all other switches in the topology

 	- **Hello Time**: This is the time that a BPDU is avertised out of a port

 		- The default value is 2 seconds